Mistakes to Avoid Reduce Returns

 Outdated Information

 Fix: Review and update charts quarterly.
-Date-stamp changes.
+Add a "Last Updated" date.
+Re-measure when changing suppliers.

 6